top of page

 For example, when immunity is decreased, worms and coccidia can take over which could cause a slew of other problems (like anemia or dehydration).

-Will CAE Kill my Goat?
+Will CAE Kill My Goat?

 Yes, CAE is a terminal illness in goats in most of its forms.
 With that being said, pneumonia can be managed but often the disease causes such low immune system response that other problems pile on.

 Encephalitis almost always causes death.
-But arthritis mostly causes pain, and an inability to maintain mobilities, which can lead to starvation or dehydration.
+But arthritis mostly causes pain, and an inability to maintain mobility, which can lead to starvation or dehydration.
 May goat owners choose to cull their arthritic goats due to the poor quality of life the goat experiences.
 In other words, the amount of pain they’re in.

 Quality of life must be monitored if a goat is diagnosed with CAE.
 And, most importantly, the goat must be quarantined from the rest of the herd.